wenlzhang/obsidian-task-chat/README.md

 **Language Settings**

 - **Query Languages** (default: English, 中文)
-  - Used by Smart Search and Task Chat modes for keyword expansion
+  - Languages for semantic expansion in Smart Search and Task Chat modes
-  - Simple Search mode doesn't use this (regex-based)
+  - Simple Search mode doesn't use this (regex-based keyword matching only)
+  - For EACH keyword, AI generates semantic equivalents in ALL these languages
-  - Add your languages for better multilingual matching
+  - More languages = broader cross-language matching but slightly more tokens
   - Example: English, Español, 中文, 日本語
+  - **Tip:** Use English language names for better AI recognition

 - **Response Language** (AI response preference)
   - Only affects Task Chat mode (only mode with AI responses)
-  - Auto: Match query language automatically
+  - Auto: AI detects and responds in the language matching your query
   - English: Always respond in English
   - Chinese: Always respond in Chinese (中文)
   - Custom: Define your own language instruction
+  - **Note:** This only controls response language, not expansion languages

 ### Task Display Settings